cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/05_access_management.md

 ## Groups
-A group in a Shieldoo Mesh network is a mechanism that maps specific firewall rules to specific users or servers.
+A group in a Shieldoo Secure Network is a mechanism that maps specific firewall rules to specific users or servers.
 ![](../../images/AccessManagement02.png)

 A group alone does not do any mapping.
 It only indicates what type of access the group will manage.
 [Firewalls](/access_management/#firewalls) and [access cards](/access_management/#access-cards) will use created groups to do the mapping.

 ### Creating Groups
 The following steps describe how to create groups:
-1. Log in to your organization's Shieldoo Mesh web application.
+1. Log in to your organization's Shieldoo Secure Network web application.
 2. Enable __Expert Mode__.
 3. Go to the __Users__ \| __Groups__ section.
 4. Click on the __Create__ button to open the __Create Group__ dialog.